![]() |

 library (astronauts reading books, a rocket pencil, and that sort of

 thing).
-We all quit work early and go to the
+We all quit work early and go to the DAY

 10 In the morning Lupe brings a table outside for me and I sit in the shade with the warm breezes blowing and work at recopying the indexes into the new notebooks.
 Tom works on the florescent light fixtures, with the help of a nine-year-old whiz kid from across the street.
 In the afternoon we go to the school and George has worked a miracle with his part of the day.
 He's had a few kids in to help him, and has done part of the wall in their hand prints.
 The place is surprisingly clean given the chaos he describes.
 We are sorry we missed it, as George says it was quite fun.
 In the evening we have dinner at Las Palmeras again and go home feeling pretty pleased with the whole thing.
 DAY